ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IP Prefix Length:

-: Length of the IP Prefix requested, in bits, encoded as an unsigned 8-bit integer.
-MUST be less than or equal to the length of the IP Address field, in bits.
+: Length of the IP Prefix requested in bits, encoded as an unsigned 8-bit integer.
+It MUST be less than or equal to the length of the IP Address field in bits.
 If the prefix length is strictly less than the length of the IP address in bits, the lower bits of the IP Address field that are not covered by the prefix length MUST all be set to 0.